pesquerda/pesquerda/README.md

 **👤About me**
 - 📖 Computer Engineering Student at UDL (Universitat de Lleida).
 - 🚀 Freelance experience creating functional websites for local businesses.
-- 📱 Launched a cross-platform mobile app available on both Android and iOS.
-(Currently working on it)
+- 📱 Launched a cross-platform mobile app, _Focuslab_, available on the Google Play.
 - 🛠️ Constantly learning and experimenting with new technologies.

 ## Skills